Dynamic Workflows: Components

 Let's say that we want to make the workspace dynamic so that we can read more source data with different schemas and still write it to the database.

-We need to make the writer dynamic and also the readers.
+We need to make the writer dynamic, and the readers as well.
 Let's start with the writer.
 Open the parameters dialog for the VancouverLandBoundary writer feature type.
 It will look like this:

 Notice how the Table Name has changed (it is now dynamic, set according to the original feature type name), that Geometry is now dynamic, and that there is a Schema Sources parameter.